-In 2019 the regulation changed, which was also changed in 0.Starting from that period, the banks are required to maintain 10% of the amounts attracted in foreign currency as cash deposit with CBA in Armenian drams, and 8% - in the foreign currency.
+In 2020 the regulation changed.
+Starting from that period, the banks are required to maintain 10% of the amounts attracted in foreign currency as cash deposit with CBA in Armenian drams, and 8% - in the foreign currency.

 Moreover, the banks' ability to withdraw reserved amounts in foreign currency is restricted.
 After the legislation change, the Group classifies obligatory reserves deposited in foreign currency as amounts due from banks (Note 8).